Joshhhuaaa/EnhancedSCPTVersus/PatchNotes.md

 - dgVoodoo2 will come included to fix dynamic lighting such as the Mercenary’s flashlight.
 - EAX can easily be restored into the game using the script in the System subfolder.
+- `Play SCPT Versus.cmd` script included in the game directory.
+This will automatically mount the disc image and launch the game.
+When the game closes, the disc image will be unmounted.
+  - If you ever need to mount the disc image manually, you can find it at: `System\_PC_\Enhanced\Mount.iso`.

 ### Maps
 - Includes two PC exclusive maps designed by Ubisoft Annecy including: